Panic Disorder Severity Scale

 Commonly asked questions

-I’m not a healthcare professional.
+I'm not a health care professional.
 May I still use this?

 Yes.
-It works as a self-report scale, so feel free to use it!
-Just don’t self-diagnose.
-If your panic attacks have been frequent and have negatively impacted your mental well-being and daily life, please see a professional.
+The Panic Disorder Severity Scale works as a self-report scale, so feel free to use it!
+Just don't self-diagnose.
+If your panic frequency increased and have negatively impacted your mental well-being and daily life, please see a mental health professional.

 Join 10,000+ teams using Carepatron to be more productive